 - Hollins Abroad-Paris

 French majors and minors spend a semester or a year in our Paris program, which was started in 1955.
-Hollins Abroad-Paris on Facebook.
+Check out our Hollins Abroad-Paris page on Facebook.